High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-The unnormalised eigenstate can be effectively realised by applying a spectral filter $g_{\tau\rightarrow \infty} (H - E_j)$ to an initial state, which holds when the imaginary-time becomes infinity.
-When $\tau \rightarrow \infty$, one could check that and thus we arrive at the ideal observable expectation.
-Note that the denominator is nonvanishing $ D_{\tau \rightarrow \infty}(E_j) = \eta$ under the assumption.
-The observable when considering a finite $ \tau$ is estimated by
+The unnormalised eigenstate can be effectively realised by applying a spectral filter $g_{\tau\rightarrow \infty} (H - E_j)$ to an initial state.
+When $\tau \rightarrow \infty$, the expectation value of an observable on the eigenstate satisfies Here, it is also easy to check that the denominator is nonvanishing, given by $ D_{\tau \rightarrow \infty}(E_j) = \eta$ under the assumption.
+Thus we arrive at the ideal observable expectation.

-\sun{ Furthermore, to realise the spectral filter with unitary operations, we need to avoid the infinite time length and truncate the time in real-time evolution to a given threshold.
-Below we discuss the LCU form of $g$ when considering the cutoff.}
+\sun{ To realise the spectral filter with unitary operations, we avoid the infinite time length by truncating the time in real-time evolution to a given threshold.
+The observable when considering a finite $ \tau$ is estimated by $ \braket{O}_{\tau} = {N_{\tau}(O)} / {D_{\tau}}. $ Below we discuss the LCU form of $g$ when considering the cutoff.} The truncated Gaussian filter takes an explicit composite LCU form of